dmdmdm/ArbNum/README.md

 # What it can do
 - add, subtract, multiply, divide, remainder (mod)
-- abs, factorial, gcd, isprime, max, min, random, sign, sqrt
+- abs, factorial, gcd, isprime, max, min, pow, sign, sqrt

 # Files
 - *arbnum.cpp* and *arbnum.h* perform the math.
 You can drop them into another project.